ignite/cli/docs/guide/loan.md

 starport scaffold module loan --dep bank
 ```

-Use the `--dep` flag to specify that this module depends on the `bank` module.
+Use the `--dep` flag to specify that this module depends on and is going to interact with the `bank` module.

 ## Scaffold a List